 Since all the electrolyte (acid) is contained in the glass mats, they cannot spill, even if broken.
 This also means that since they are non-hazardous, the shipping costs are lower.
 In addition, since there is no liquid to freeze and expand, they are practically immune from freezing damage.

-Nearly all AGM batteries are "recombinant" - what that means is that the Oxygen and Hydrogen recombine INSIDE the battery.
+Nearly all AGM batteries are "recombinant", that is, the Oxygen and Hydrogen recombine INSIDE the battery.
 These use gas phase transfer of oxygen to the negative plates to recombine them back into water while charging and prevent the loss of water through electrolysis.
 The recombining is typically 99+% efficient, so almost no water is lost.

 AGM's do not have any liquid to spill, and even under severe overcharge conditions hydrogen emission is far below the 4% max specified for aircraft and enclosed spaces.
 The plates in AGM's are tightly packed and rigidly mounted, and will withstand shock and vibration better than any standard battery.

 Even with all the advantages listed above, there is still a place for the standard flooded deep cycle battery.
 AGM's will cost 2 to 3 times as much as flooded batteries of the same capacity.
 In many installations, where the batteries are set in an area where you don't have to worry about fumes or leakage, a standard or industrial deep cycle is a better economic choice.
-AGM batteries main advantages are no maintenance, completely sealed against fumes, Hydrogen, or leakage, non-spilling even if they are broken, and can survive most freezes.
-Not everyone needs these features.
+AGM batteries' main advantages are no maintenance, completely sealed against fumes, Hydrogen, or leakage, non-spilling even if they are broken, and they can survive most freezes.